Behat/docs/user_guide/feature_contexts.rst

 The first ``default`` in this configuration is a name of the profile.
 We will discuss profiles a little bit later.
-Under the specific profile, we have a special ``suites`` section, which configures suites inside profile.
+Under the specific profile, we have a special ``suites`` section, which configures suites inside this profile.
 We will talk about test suites in more detail in the :doc:`next chapter </user_guide/configuration>`, for now just keep in mind that a suite is a way to tell Behat where to find your features and how to test them.
 The interesting part for us now is the ``contexts``